An island of spiritual hedonism

 Peak season is from mid-December to mid-February.

-If you’re planning your vacation during these months it’s recommended to book in advance.
+If you’re planning your vacation during these months, it’s recommended to book in advance.

-There will always be available accommodation in Koh Phangan, but the best hotels, bungalows and villas might be fully booked.
+There will always be accommodation available in Koh Phangan, but the best hotels, bungalows and villas might be fully booked.

-We visited from March 2 to March 15 in 2019 and again from February 20 to March 12 in 2024, and both times around the weather was perfect.
+We visited from March 2 to March 15 in 2019 and again from February 20 to March 12 in 2024, and both times the weather was perfect.

 The sun is very strong, especially from around 11 am to 3 pm.
 We recommend that you eat lunch, take a nap or at least stay in the shade at this time.